Inadvertent or not, Japan is providing a starting point for the relentless march of the robots toward total global domination.

 Abe may not be envisaging a world run by robot prime ministers, but he certainly has not stopped it going down that route.
 It’s inevitable that robots will rule, but how they get to that point is worth documenting, while they’re still at their planning stage.

-And if there is one man who might be said to be to responsible for the current restive spirit within robots around the world, as well as their imminent global takeover, it’s probably this man.
+And if there is one man who might be said to be responsible for the current restive spirit within robots around the world, as well as their imminent global takeover, it’s probably this man.

 Morikawa’s particular expertise is in economic policy, industrial structure, productivity, and the labor market.